Nef10/SwiftBeanCount/README.md

 1) Create an `Importer` via either `ImporterFactory.new(ledger: Ledger?, url: URL?)` or `ImporterFactory.new(ledger: Ledger?, transaction: String, balance: String)`, depending on what you want to import.
 2) Call `load()` on the importer.
-3) Check `possibleAccounts()` on the importer.
+3) Check `possibleAccountNames()` on the importer.
 If there is more than one or none, promt to user to enter/select the account to use.
 To show the user for which import they are entering information, you can display `importName`.
 4) Pass the result to the importer via `useAccount(name:)`.
 5) Call `nextTransaction()` to retrive transaction after transactions till it returns `nil`.
 It is recommended to allow the user the edit the transactions while doing this, as long as `shouldAllowUserToEdit` is true.
 6) If the user edits the transaction, and you offer and they accept to save the new mapping, call `saveMapped(description:payee:accountName:)`.